Perfect Your Dinner Table with These Easy-To-Make Pinecone Card Holders

 - Beginning at the top, gently dab paint onto the edges of the pinecone’s teeth.

 - Once the paint is dry, slip name cards into the top teeth of the pinecone.
-We used compostable, plantable seed paper for our name cards and we encourage you to do the same!
+We used compostable, plantable seed paper for our name cards and we encourage you to do the same, or to use recycled paper for minimum environmental impact.
+Voila!